How to Make Apricot Preserves; Canning

 Add the optional butter to reduce foam.
 Bring the mixture to a boil, stirring until the sugar dissolves.
 Cook rapidly over high heat to the gelling point of (220 Degrees Fahrenheit), stirring constantly.
 (Reduce the gelling point by 2 degrees for every 1,000 feet above sea level.)
 Remove from heat.
 Skim off foam if necessary.

-a nice big jam pot with a long clip-on thermometer works well for this step and help to make sure you don’t get popped with boiling apricot syrup.
+a nice big jam pot with a long clip-on thermometer works well for this step and helps to make sure you don’t get popped with boiling apricot syrup.

-The jam pot featured here is a nice big one that will work perfect even if you double your batches.
-And we love this thermometer.
+The large pot featured here is a nice big one that will work perfectly even if you double your batches.

 Fill Your Jars with Apricot Preserves: